-Universities in America
+Universities in America and other overseas universities

 The PSAT, SAT and ACT testing systems are rarely permitted outside the USA and very few places in the UK are authorised to run them.
-Wycliffe is among the elite and since 2013 we have had a specialist US Applications Co-ordinator.
+Wycliffe is among the elite and since 2013 we have had a specialist USA and Overseas University Applications Co-ordinator.
 Wycliffe is one of only a few host centres for the tests in Wales and South West England.